beyond2013/ProgIntro/assignments/conditionalstatements.md

 }
 ```

-3. if - else if - else: In this structure, dependent statements are chained together and the  **condition** for each statement is only checked if all prior conditions in the chain are evaluated to false.
+3. **if - else if - else :** In this structure, dependent statements are chained together and the  **condition** for each statement is only checked if all prior conditions in the chain are evaluated to false.
 Once a  **condition** evaluates to true, the bracketed code associated with that statement is executed and the program then skips to the end of the chain of statements and continues executing.
 If each  **condition** in the chain evaluates to false, then the body of bracketed code in the else block at the end is executed.

 ```C
 if(first condition) {